 It’s good to stay hydrated during the lead up to the race and during the race itself.

-You’re going to keep burning a lot of calories and sweat on race day, so it’s equally important to stay hydrated after the race too.
+You’re going to keep burning a lot of calories and sweat on race day, so it’s equally important to stay hydrated during and after the race too.

 But, be warned, too much water on race day could lead to unscheduled toilet stops along the route – so plan your water consumption carefully.